Wafelack/wavm/docs/src/misc.md

 # Miscellanous

-This is the `Miscellanous` section opcodes documentation.
+This is the miscellanous section opcodes documentation.

 ## LOAD